Skip to main content

 Ten years later he won an at-large seat on the state board, then the District 6 seat representing members across the Thumb.
 When Laurie was picked to succeed Smith in December 1986, Wood was picked as his second in command.

-In 2003, Wood became the sole agricultural representative on two high-profile councils.
-First, Gov. Jennifer Granholm appointed him to her Michigan Land Use Leadership Council, charged with studying urban sprawl and making recommendations on how to minimize the impact of current land-use trends on the state’s environment and economy.
-Second, the director of the Michigan Department of Environmental Quality (DEQ) appointed him to a new Environmental Advisory Council, responsible for advising the department on major issues that may affect DEQ programs, policies and operations.
+In 2003, Gov. Jennifer Granholm appointed Wood to her Michigan Land Use Leadership Council, charged with studying urban sprawl and making recommendations on how to minimize the impact of current land-use trends on the state’s environment and economy.
+That same year the director of the Michigan Department of Environmental Quality (DEQ) appointed him to a new Environmental Advisory Council, responsible for advising the department on major issues that may affect DEQ programs, policies and operations.

 Wood served and for a time chaired the Michigan Agriculture Preservation Fund Board, appointed by the governor to oversee the state’s Purchase of Development Rights program and grant funding.
 He also spent four years presiding over the Michigan Farmland and Community Alliance (MFCA), an MFB affiliate dedicated to farmland preservation.